LafeLabs/codeserver/README.md

 # Community Networking Developers

+## To Do:

+Add DETAILED comments to EVERY program

+add full replication description, add detailed howto for running the server and replicating it, hacking it.

+connect to rest of the system in a self-contained SRS

 ## Introduction

 In order to build a truly decentralized network, we need to train millions of developers who are trained to work with the entire technological system and make it their own, in their local community, independent of any central technology resource or organization.
 To do that we need web developer education which is totally decentralized, where we train people who train people and we spread web developer skills as an organic media process.
 This code server exists to be a starting place for that.